People with diabetes could soon have a non-invasive, effective way to measure their sugar levels during exercise.

 Choi together with other researchers made and demonstrated a disposable, wearable, self-powered patch that allows non-invasive monitoring of sugar in human sweat.

 Choi explains that this patch sticks directly to the skin just like a Band-Aid, then it wicks sweat into a reservoir, and here the chemical energy converts into electrical energy, and monitors sugar, without the need for sophisticated readout instruments and external power.

 Sweat-based sugar sensing is good when it comes to the management of hypoglycemia induced by exercise.
 It is good because there are measurements immediately after or during exercise.
 At this time there is enough sweat for a suitable sample.

-This potentially eases shortcomings of the conventional sweat sensors, which might be obstructed by the difficulty to collect a sufficient amount of swear for analysis, the long time necessary for collecting sample, and sample evaporation.
+This potentially eases shortcomings of the conventional sweat sensors, which might be obstructed by the difficulty to collect a sufficient amount of sweat for analysis, the long time necessary for collecting samples, and sample evaporation.

 According to researchers, this holds promise for the effective management of diabetes.
-Also, there is a possibility for a fully integrated system with a readout towards continuous sugar monitoring.
+Also, there is a possibility for a fully integrated system with a readout toward continuous sugar monitoring.

 Source PHYS ORG | Binghamton | Engadget